 There has been a lot of change in worship style, just in the past decade or so.
 I am a bass player in a praise band, in a church that not so many years ago was pretty much just choir, piano, organ (we actually have two services now, one traditional, one contemporary, which is not uncommon).
 It is easy to see how something contemporary but not purely originally worship music can become adapted and adopted into a contemporary worship setting.
 We sometimes walk a fine line between leading true worship and merely providing entertainment."

-In 2011, Rufus had a child with Leonard's daughter and the little girl, Viva Katherine Wainwright Cohen, is being raised by the trio of Lorca, Rufus, and Rufus' lover John Weisbrodt.
-You can call it an unconventional setup, but one thing is certain: Viva most definitely has a long history of Canadian folk talent coursing through her veins.
+The Wainwright and Cohen families are very close, and in 2011, Leonard Cohen's daughter, Lorca, gave birth to a little girl, Viva Katherine Wainwright Cohen (the "Katherine" a tribute to McGarrigle), whom she is raising with Rufus and Rufus' husband, Jorn Weisbrodt.
+You can call it an unconventional setup, but one thing is certain: Viva most definitely has a rich history of musical talent coursing through her veins.